 How to Find the LIRR at Grand Central Madison Concourse, NYC

 A new transit station called Grand Central Madison Concourse has opened below Grand Central Terminal in Midtown, New York City extending the Long Island Rail Road (LIRR).
-The train offers much-needed LIRR service between Jamaica station in Queens to Grand Central.
+The train offers much-needed LIRR service between Jamaica Station in Queens to Grand Central.
 It just opened a few days ago so I decided to visit the station and check it out.

 This connection is important for both Connecticut residents and Long Island commuters who wish to move between Manhattan and Long Island.
 It makes it much easier to travel from Connecticut to JFK Airport for example!